JuliaInv/FactoredEikonalFastMarching.jl/README.md

 # FactoredEikonalFastMarching.jl
 Julia Package for solving the factored eikonal equation of a regular rectangular mesh using the fast marching algorithm.

-Based on the following paper (please cite if you are using the package.)
+Based on the following paper (please cite if you are using the package):

 Eran Treister and Eldad Haber, A fast marching algorithm for the factored eikonal equation, Under review.